bperkinsj/biof501project/README.md

 ```

-Check that the diamond version matches the given dependencies.
+Check that the diamond version matches the given dependency.
 If not, you'll have to update it.

 ```
 conda install -c bioconda diamond=2.0.15